h2oai/tutorials/Driverless AI/get-started-with-open-source-custom-recipes-tutorial/get-started-with-open-source-custom-recipes-tutorial.md

   Misclassification = 252 / 3,333 = 0.0756 = **7.56%**

  However, since we were working with a slightly imbalanced dataset, we need to take a closer look at the confusion matrices.
 We see that by using the custom recipes, the models started predicting more **False** labels correctly, in other words, we see more **True Negatives;** thus, we have a smaller misclassification error for the **False** class.
 On the other hand, only the Scorer recipe helped our model to predict more **True** labels correctly because, for the Transformer recipe, it was the opposite.
 The Scorer recipe helped the model get more **True Positives** than the baseline model, while the Transformer recipe got less **True Positives** than the baseline model.
 For that reason, we see that the misclassification error for the True label only improved for the model with the Scorer recipe.
-Though this can change if we inpartiuclar make DAI only use the transformer recipe on experiemnt 2.
+Though this can change if we in particular make Driverless AI only use the transformer recipe on experiment 2.

 ROC Curves for each model selected:

 ![project-model-comparison2](assets/project-model-comparison2.jpg)

 We can see that when we used the Scorer recipe, the model had better AUC with an accuracy of 0.9125 compared to Exp 1 - Baseline, which had an accuracy of 0.9080.
-Though in Exp 2 - Transformer, the AUC didn't improved, and therefore, there was a small decrease in the AUC.
+Though in Exp 2 - Transformer, the AUC didn't improve, and therefore, there was a small decrease in the AUC.
 Also, when looking at the variable importance, we see a slight variation on the variables that have the largest contribution to customers churning.
 In Exp 1 - Baseline, the variables with most importance when it came to customers churning were "CustServ Calls," and "Day Charge."
 Exp 2, where we used the Transformer to sum columns with similar numerical data, we have the most important variable "CustServ Calls" and "sum of CustServ Calls."

 ### Deeper Dive and Resources